 While uncommon, complications can occur during and after surgery.
-Some complications include infection, blood clots, implant breakage, dislocation, and premature wear - any of which may necessitate implant removal/replacement surgery.
-Other complications include unequal leg length, nerve injury, foot drop, adverse reactions to anesthesia, stroke, heart attack and death.
-Although joint replacement surgery is extremely successful in most cases, some patients still experience pain and stiffness after a replacement.
+Some complications include infection, blood clots, stiffness, implant breakage, dislocation, and premature wear - any of which may necessitate implant removal/replacement surgery.
+Other complications include nerve injury, foot drop, and adverse reactions to anesthesia, stroke, heart attack and death.
+Although joint replacement surgery is extremely successful in most cases, some patients still experience pain and stiffness.
 No implant will last forever; factors such as a patient's post-surgical activities and weight can affect longevity.
 Be sure to discuss these and other risks with your surgeon.